zeusthedrone/Takyo/README.md

 # Takyo
 ![Takyo](takyo.jpg)

-Takyo creates training data using programming logic statements.
-Output sensor data is trained and validated using Tensorflow.
+Takyo creates training data with traditional programming logic.
+Output sensor data is uploaded to a larger computer and trained and validated using Tensorflow.
 When the trained model is loaded back to Takyo decisions are made based on inference rather than programming logic.

+This paper demonstrates small scale machine learning on minimal processors.
+The output is a TensorFlow lite model that runs on small rovers.

 ## Sensors
 * Ultrasonic Sensor            - MB1040